Floppy/web3dguide/en/tut51.md

 OK, no more poor jokes now.
 Promise.
 For a while, at least.
 Now that you've written your Java class, what are you going to do with it?
 Well, Java isn't like ECMAScript in that it's just a text file that you can use in your worlds.
-You need to use a thing called a <EM>compiler</EM>, which takes your source code (what you just wrote), and compiles it into language that the machine can understand directly.
-In the case of Java, the compiler creates stuff called <EM>bytecode</EM>, which can be executed on any system with Java on it, making it nice and portable across different operating systems.
+You need to use a thing called a *compiler*, which takes your source code (what you just wrote), and compiles it into language that the machine can understand directly.
+In the case of Java, the compiler creates stuff called *bytecode*, which can be executed on any system with Java on it, making it nice and portable across different operating systems.

 So, where to get a compiler?
-Well, almost any Java compiler will do as long as works on
+Well, almost any Java compiler will do as long as works on *standard* Java.
-<EM>standard</EM> Java.
 Those of you using Microsoft Visual J++ may have problems with this.
-There
-are loads around, but there is one which is totally free, and everything you need.
+There are loads around, but there is one which is totally free, and everything you need.
 This is the official Java 2 Platform from Sun.
 You can get it at <A HREF="http://java.sun.com" TARGET="_top">java.sun.com</A>.
 Download it, install it, and you're off!
 It doesn't provide a nice